RunestoneInteractive/RunestoneServer/pip/source/SimplePythonData/simpledata.rst

                 :identifier: c4a929d598ab4c46b484f6abbcec2655

 #.
+Optional.
 Write a program that will convert degrees fahrenheit to degrees celsius.

    .. actex:: ex_2_12